TheBiomics/GMXvg/README.md

   * `flag_export_csv`: yes|no; If results should be exported in the form of CSV (includes directory name, file name, average of lines plotted and their standard deviation)
   * `flag_export_plot`: yes|no; To specify if graphics should be exported or not

-## Fastest execution (download and go solution!)
+## Exe Files (download and go solution!)

-* **Download [GMXvg executable file (Windows 10/11)](https://github.com/TheBiomics/GMXvg/releases/download/v0.3/gmxvg-win-v0.3.exe) (_or check [latest or compatible executable](https://github.com/TheBiomics/GMXvg/releases) for improved features_) and copy/paste the executable file in the directory where XVG is contained or the directory having subdirectories with XVG extension files.
-It will discover xvg extension files and process them automatically.**
+* **Download [GMXvg executable file (Windows 10/11)](https://github.com/TheBiomics/GMXvg/releases/download/v0.3/gmxvg-win-v0.3.exe) (_or check [latest or compatible executable](https://github.com/TheBiomics/GMXvg/releases) for improved features_) and copy/paste the exe file in the directory where XVG is contained.
+It will discover all xvg extension files in current or child folders and process them automatically.**
 * After execution all xvgs will be converted to jpg.
 For example, "rmsd-protein.xvg" will be converted to "rmsd-protein.dpi300.jpeg".
 * After execution a CSV file containing mean and standard deviation of of the plotted lines in each xvg.
 For example, for gyration plot "gyration.xvg", the CSV file will show following columns
   - `dir`: where xvg was stored
-  - `file`: name of the xvg file which was converted to jp
+  - `file`: name of the processed xvg file
   - `plot`: label of the plotted line
   - `mean`: Mean of the plotted line
   - `std`: Standard deviation for the plotted line